1 - 5 Before Pilate

 1 Then the whole body of them got up and brought Him before Pilate.
 2 And they began to accuse Him, saying, “We found this man misleading our nation and forbidding to pay taxes to Caesar, and saying that He Himself is Christ, a King.”
 3 So Pilate asked Him, saying, “Are You the King of the Jews?”
 And He answered him and said, “[It is as] you say.”
 4 Then Pilate said to the chief priests and the crowds, “I find no guilt in this man.”
 5 But they kept on insisting, saying, “He stirs up the people, teaching all over Judea, starting from Galilee even as far as this place.”

 There is no one who takes the side of the Lord.
-They all stand up against Him and together they bring Him before Pilate (who was governor of Palestine from 26-35 AD).
+They all stand up against Him and together they bring Him before Pilate (who was governor of Judea from 26-36 AD).
 The Lord allows them to deal with Him without resisting or defending Himself (Isa 53:7).
 No threatening language comes out of His mouth.
 His surrender into the hands of His enemies is impressive.

 When they stand before Pilate, the accusations come out in full force.
 They must and will show Pilate what a great criminal he has before him.
 Cunning as they are, before Pilate they do not accuse the Lord of religious transgressions, but of political transgressions.